UniversalDependencies/UD_Classical_Armenian-CAVaL/README.md

   * First release of the four Gospels in UD
   * Fixed annotation errors
   * The data is split into the train, test and dev sets.
-  * Language-specific documentation for parts of speech.
+  * Language-specific documentation for UPOS tags.
 * 2023-10-15 UD 2.13
   * First release of the Gospel of Luke, chapters 1-12 in UD